-Are you one of the THOUSANDS of people that got an Instant Pot last month when it was on super sale?
+Are you one of the people that got an Instant Pot over the holidays?
 If so, you may already be a pro and whipping out all kinds of pressure cooking delights.
 Or you could be a tad bit intimidated by your new electric pressure cooker and not even sure where to start.
 If that sounds familiar, grab a seat!
 This article is for you.
 (Plus, I’m really excited to share some of our favorite easy instant pot recipes with you guys below!)

 Getting Started with Your Instant Pot